 Almost all types of spinal cord injury and many types of generalised paralysis result in the loss of normal bowel and bladder function.
 This is because nerves that control the bowel and bladder are located at the base of the spinal cord.

 There are many methods that can be used to manage a paralysed bladder.
-The recommended method will depend on your ability, the state of your bladder and resources available.
+The recommended method will depend on your ability, the state of your bladder, and the resources available.

 It is important to ensure your bladder is emptied regularly because an overly full bladder can trigger a serious complication called autonomic dysreflexia in high spinal cord injuries.